krasimir/react-and-css/README.md

 ### CSSX component

-`<CSSX>` component requires only one attribute - `styles`.
+`<CSSX>` component has only one required attribute - `styles`.
 It should be an array in the following format:

 ```js
 [